 The information in the Lyme disease toolkit covers four key areas.

-2. Lyme disease is treatable with a 10 day to four-week course of antibiotics.
-However, about 5% to 10% of patients continue to experience symptoms of fatigue, body aches or difficulty thinking as a result of their infection for six months or longer after treatment for Lyme disease, said Dr. Marx.
+- Lyme disease is treatable with a 10 day to four-week course of antibiotics.
+However, about 5% to 10% of patients experience symptoms of fatigue, body aches or difficulty thinking for six months or longer after treatment, over and above the rate of these symptoms in the general population, said Dr. Marx.
 “When evaluating a patient with prolonged symptoms and concerns about Lyme disease, it’s critical to take a holistic approach that centers on listening to and validating the patient’s experience and thoroughly exploring a broad differential diagnosis.”

 Focus on patient goals, quality of life